Croatia Country Report

 Despite several border disputes with neighbouring states – mainly concerning maritime borders with Slovenia, Bosnia, Montenegro and Serbia – war risks are now mitigated by Croatia's EU membership since July 2013, NATO membership since April 2009.
 Further mitigating war risks are the joint military exercises being conducted by Western Balkan countries.
 The territorial disputes, such as that with Slovenia, are likely to be resolved peacefully.

-There is also a moderate risk of protests against public spending cuts and privatisations in the one-year outlook, although they are unlikely to escalate and involve large-scale violence.
-Violent protest risks over inter-ethnic and language issues have increased, particularly in Serb-populated areas of Dalmatia and Eastern Slavonia.
+There is a moderate risk of protests against public spending cuts and privatisations in the one-year outlook, although they are unlikely to escalate and involve large-scale violence.
+Incidents involving fighting between migrants and police at Bosnian border checkpoints are likely to increase in 2019.
+Violent protest risks over inter-ethnic and language issues have also increased, particularly in Serb-populated areas of Dalmatia and Eastern Slavonia.
 Protests and riots are also likely prior to, during, and after football games, with games between rival clubs Hajduk Split and Dinamo Zagreb being particularly prone to result in violence.

 No vaccinations are required to enter the country.

 Vaccines recommended for all travelers

 Routine vaccinations: Consult your doctor to ensure all routine vaccinations - such as for diphtheria, tetanus, polio, tuberculosis, influenza, measles, mumps, pertussis, rubella, varicella, etc. - are up to date (include booster shots if necessary).

 Hepatitis A: The vaccine is given in two doses, six months apart, and is nearly 100 percent effective.
 The WHO recommends the vaccine be integrated into national routine immunization schedules for children aged one year or older.